Gemba/skyscraper/docs/CONFIGINI.md

 Default value: unset
 Allowed in sections: Only in `[<PLATFORM>]`, must be an absolute filepath

-!!! tip "Tips for scraping"
+!!! tip "Tips for Scraping a GameBase DB"

     1. You will get the most reliable automatic match when your game files are using the same basefile stem as in the GameBase DB, for example: The game filename on